Welcome to Visited Lingnan Modern Clinics In Surgery, Today is

 Results

-The ablation time in the monopolar group was shorter than that in the bipolar group (
+The surgical time in observation group was significantly longer than that in control group (

 P